 Light & Sound trackingSymbol für Nachteile in Pro-und-Kontra-ListeSymbol für Vorteile in Pro-und-Kontra-Liste

-But along with a microchip, having a GPS cat tracking collar attached to your feline’s neck will definitely help you to find your cat, in case she gets lost.
-And in real-time!
-So keep your kitty safe with both a microchip, and a GPS tracker.
+But along with a microchip, having a GPS cat tracking collar attached to your feline’s neck will definitely help you to find your cat, in case they get lost.

 Microchip cat ID + GPS tracker = a safe, happy cat